samtools/htslib/samples/DEMO.md

 The sam_index_build2 api takes the index file path as well and gives more control than the previous one.
 The sam_index_build3 api provides an option to configure the number of threads in index creation.

+Index for a fasta/fastq file can be created using fai_build3 api after saving of the same.
+It takes the filename and creates index files, fai and gzi based on compression status of input file.
+When fai/gzi path are NULL, they are created along with fasta/q file.

+    ...
+    if (fai_build3(outname, NULL, NULL) == -1) {
+    ...
+Refer: write_fast.c

+A tabix index can be created for compressed sam/vcf and other data using tbx_index_build.

+    ...
+                if (tbx_index_build3(inname, NULL, shift, 1, &tbx_conf_sam) == -1) {
+    ...
+Refer: read_with_tabix.c

 ### Read with iterators